sriramcu/ffmpeg_video_editing/README.md

 This program is very fast, and can operate on a 10 minute video within 30 seconds, depending on your system.
 This is because there is no re-encoding with this technique.
 However, due to this very reason, you may experience a loss in keyframes and/or choppy videos, depending on the encoding and format of your original file.
-You could try re-encoding the output to make it smooth, while saving time on re-encoding undesired segments cut out by this tool.
+You could try re-encoding the output to make it smooth, while saving time on re-encoding undesired segments removed by this tool.
 Do not use this tool if you need to trim in a precise manner, i.e. down to the last millisecond.
 I would recommend you to **check the final output before deleting the original**.

 The StackOverflow answers and comments on